sait-wbdv/fall-2023/src/lib/content/assessments/cpnt-200/activity-3.md

 ## Marking Rubric

+### 5 Points: Directus Configuration

+- Directus has been scaffolded locally
+- posts collection added
+- Access permissions are configured correctly
+- Directus install has been set up in git and pushed to github

-### 5 Points: Directus, Supabase, Sveltekit Configuration
+### 5 Points Supabase + Sveltekit Configuration

 - All 3 platforms are connected to one another
-- Access permissions are configured correctly
 - Platforms are all set up according to up to date instructions
+- Supabase feeds the frontend data that has been created in Directus

 ### 5 Points: Blog post schema and sample content